Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > Facilitates the addition of behaviors to individual objects without inheriting from them.

 It's a wrapper around certain class which gives additional functionality or extra behavior and doesn't affect the underline implementation.

+## Facade

+> Provides a simple, easy to understand/user interface over a large and sophisticated body of code.

+Use a set of classes internaly to simplify their API.
+It may expose internal methods.